SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

    -> #if swift(>= 2.1)
           print(1)
       #endif
-   !! test.swift:10:11: error: unary operator cannot be separated from its operand !! #if swift(>= 2.1)
+   !! <REPL Input>:10:11: error: unary operator cannot be separated from its operand !! #if swift(>= 2.1)
    !!           ^ ~
+   !!-

 You can combine build configurations using the logical operators ``&&``, ``||``, and ``!``